Zagreb Bus Station: Routes

 Zagreb is directly connected by road infrastructure to six highways in Croatia (A1, A2, A3, A4, A6 and A11).

 Domestic routes

 Zagreb is connected with all bigger Croatian cities and tourist destinations (Rijeka, Split, Osijek, Varaždin, Pula, Dubrovnik, Rovinj) on a daily basis with multiple buses.

 International routes

 Regular international destinations include Vienna, Trieste, Ljubljana, Budapest, Sarajevo, Belgrade etc.

 Out of German cities, Berlin, Cologne, Dortmund, Frankfurt, Munich and Stuttgart are connected with daily routes.
 This is also due to many Croatian gastarbeiter in Germany and large Croatian diaspora.

 Out of Italian cities, Bologna, Florence, Milan, Rome and Trieste have regular lines with Zagreb.

-Eurolines run a London-Zagreb line, which departs from London Victoria station.

 In 1990, there were 26 international lines: